 (5) Trust Treated as §678 Trust as to Sale Transaction Because Beneficiary Could Withdraw Proceeds of Sale; Sale from §678 Trust to Grantor Trust Afforded Non-Recognition Treatment Under Rev. Rul.
 85-13.
-A recently granted (but not yet published) private letter ruling (PLR 111315-19) addressed the sale from a trust (Trust 1) treated as owned by the beneficiary under §678 to an irrevocable grantor trust (Trust 2) previously created by the beneficiary.
-In the new ruling, Trust 1 prohibits a distribution of "Shares," but allows for a distribution of the proceeds from the sale of the Shares, and because the beneficiary had reached age 40, the beneficiary could withdraw the proceeds of the sale.
-A Subtrust of Trust 1 agreed to sell an LLC that held the Shares to Trust 2 in return for cash and a promissory note.
-The IRS reasoned that the Trust 1 Subtrust was treated as owned by the beneficiary under §678 for purposes of the sale even though the beneficiary could only withdraw the proceeds of the sale and not the Shares or LLC prior to the sale.
+PLR 202022002 addressed the sale from a trust (Trust 1) to an irrevocable grantor trust (Trust 2) that is a grantor trust as to A. In the new ruling, Trust 1 prohibits a distribution of "Shares," but allows for a distribution of the proceeds from the sale of the Shares, and because the beneficiary had reached age 40, the beneficiary could withdraw the proceeds of the sale.
+A

+Subtrust of Trust 1 agreed to sell an LLC that held the Shares (the only asset of the Trust 1 Subtrust) to Trust 2 in return for cash and a promissory note.
+The IRS reasoned that the Trust 1 Subtrust was treated as owned by A under §678 for purposes of the sale even though A could only withdraw the proceeds of the sale and not the Shares or LLC prior to the sale.
 (This was somewhat similar to the situation in Rev. Rul.
-85-13, in which a trust was treated as a grantor trust with respect to a sale to the grantor for an unsecured promissory note, which was treated as a borrowing by the grantor that triggered §675(3).)
+85-13,in which a trust was treated as a grantor trust with respect to a sale to the grantor for an unsecured promissory note, which was treated as a borrowing by the grantor that triggered §675(3).)
 No ruling or case has previously addressed whether non-recognition treatment under the reasoning of Rev. Rul.
 85-13 would be applied to transactions between a §678 trust and the beneficiary-deemed owner of the §678 trust.
-This ruling does address that issue, concluding that "the transfer of the LLC interests to Trust 2 is not recognized as a sale for federal income tax purposes because Trust 2 and Subtrust are both wholly owned by A."
+This ruling does not directly address that issue, but analogously ruled that "the transfer of the LLC interests to Trust 2 is not recognized as a sale for federal income tax purposes because Trust 2 and Subtrust are both wholly owned by A."